500 Years of Fascinamg Fads and Objects on Display at Free Event

 About the Southern California Genealogical Society

 With over 2000 members, the Southern California Genealogical Society is one of the largest genealogical societies in California.
 SCGS headquarters in Burbank, California, houses a 40,000+ volume genealogy library with resources throughout the US, Canada, and Europe.

 SCGS offers several educational activities each month, including its Lunch and Learn, several interest group meetings, and computer user group sessions.
-The Society sponsors the popular Genealogy Jamboree which will be held June 6-8, 2014.
-A companion conference, the Family History and DNA: Genetic Genealogy in 2014, will be held on Thursday, June 5.
+The Society sponsors the popular Genealogy Jamboree which will be held June 5-7, 2015.
+A companion conference, DNA and Family History: Genetic Genealogy in 2015, will be held on Thursday, June 4.